alfonzii/FITstuff/REV/uloha_IAT/README.md

-# 2. Import Address Table
+# 2. Import Address Table - assignment

 Your program compiled with MS Visual Studio typically depends on an external runtime library such as `MSVCRT12.DLL` (the version in the name may vary according to the compiler version, this name applies to Visual Studio 2013).
 This library contains functions `malloc`, `calloc`, `realloc`, and `free`.
 Write a program which will contain functions: